VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ## Part 1: Setting Up Your Project
 {{< callout type="warning" >}}
-  These next two code blocks show how you **might** set up a MESA project, but don't actually execute them.
+  These next two code blocks show how you **might** set up a MESA project, but don't actually execute them!
 In Task 1.1, you'll actually get your project set up.
 {{</ callout >}}

 When starting a new MESA project, you will often start with the default work directory: